BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 *  0x400 - 0x7ff   logic analyzer
 *  0x800 - 0xbff   results
 *  0xc00 - 0xfff   result buffer in progress (not meant for host access)

+See below for more discussion of the sequence (program) that is held in that first section of memory.

 Auxiliary control and status: